ChrisWhittington/Chess-EPD-verifier/README.md

     char* LoadFEN(GAMEDATA* gd, char* fen);

-it returns a ptr to the end of the EPD data (for further processing, maybe, depends on what you're doing) and a structure (gd) consisting of piece bitboards and position status flags see definition of GAMEDATA structure
+it returns a ptr to the end of the EPD data (for further processing, maybe, depends on what you're doing) and a structure (gd) consisting of piece bitboards and position status flags. see definition of GAMEDATA structure.
 On EPD fail returns a zero pointer.

-Actual FEN string is remorselessly checked w/b string likewise the following fields can be missing from the EPD, then just get set with obvious defaults castling status is set permissively (do what EPD says, but override on chess integrity fail) ep square, likewise move number, set to allowable limits as EPD says rule50 likewise personally, for purposes of engine, some may like to set those fields to 0 1 and override the EPD, there's a compile switch to handle that.
+Actual FEN string is remorselessly checked, w/b string likewise. the following fields can be missing from the EPD, then just get set with obvious defaults. castling status is set permissively (do what EPD says, but override on chess integrity fail). ep square, likewise. move number, set to allowable limits as EPD says. rule50 likewise. for purposes of engine functionality, some may like to set those fields to 0 1 and override the EPD, there's a compile switch to handle that.

 finally, position checked for side to move not in check. done by sets of routines that don't